 - Homes for Ukraine Sponsorship Scheme visa: Three-year visa for Ukrainian nationals that have a named sponsor who can accommodate them

 Both of these visas are free and entitle the holder to work, study and access public funds in the UK.
 Check the UK government website for support with visa applications and information on what to do when coming to the UK.

 Residence and citizenship in the UK

-Those that want to stay in the UK for longer than 6 months need to apply for a UK biometric residence permit (BRP).
+Those who want to stay in the UK for longer than six months need to apply for a UK biometric residence permit (BRP).
 This is an identity card that contains the following information: